Young module multiplicities and classifying the indecomposable Young permutation modules: Background

 \section{Background}

 We now give a brief introduction to the background theory.
 The reader is referred to \cite{jameslecture} and \cite{JamesKerber} for background on representations of symmetric groups, and \cite{Landrock} or \cite{NagaoTsushima} for representations of finite groups.
+Throughout, all modules are right modules.